remnrem/luna-doc/docs/ref/cc.md

 See this [vignette](../vignettes/rcox.md) for an application of both dPAC and wPLI metrics.

-Here, using two EEG channels from the second individual in the [tutorial](../tut/tut1.md) dataset, we extract only N2 sleep at consider wPLI between the two channels at a grid of 50 frequencies, linearly spaced between 1 and 25 Hz:
+Here, using two EEG channels from the second individual in the [tutorial](../tut/tut1.md) dataset, we extract only N2 sleep and consider wPLI between the two channels at a grid of 50 frequencies, linearly spaced between 1 and 25 Hz:
 ```
 luna s.lst 2 -o out.db